 Application deadline: May 20, 2019

-Camp sponsors: NewAlliance Foundation, William and Jean Graustein, Eversource Energy, the Hartford Courant and many individual donors.
+Camp sponsors: NewAlliance Foundation, William and Jean Graustein, the Fisher Foundation, the George and Grace Long Fund and many individual donors.

 The camps are dedicated to C-HIT co-founder and senior writer Lisa Chedekel, who died in January 2018.